play14team/play14-website/games/we-like.md

 ---

+## The Debriefing Cube

+The most important part of a game, except the fun of playing, is the debrief.
+Unfortunately, most of the time facilitators are not so great at debriefing the game they proposed.

+The [Debriefing Cube](http://thedebriefingcube.com/) will help you improve your debriefs by using the six lenses
+* Goal
+* Process
+* Group dynamics
+* Communication
+* Emotions
+* Take-away

 ## Rory's Story Cubes®

 Imagine telling stories that are dynamic, interactive, fun and randomly generated.
 Imagine never being stuck for an idea ever again.